srigit1/incube8/README.md

 1.Implemented with BDD Framework with cucumber.
 2.Used Page Object Model for code readability and reusability.
-3.Listed manual testcases for Search Functionality in Search ManualTC.feature 4.Listed automation testcases for Question1 and 2 in AutomationTC.feature
+3.Listed manual testcases for Search Functionality in Search ManualTC.feature in(src/test/resources/Features) 4.Listed automation testcases for Question1 and 2 in AutomationTC.feature in (src/test/resources/Features)
 5.Has written step definitions for the Automation scenarios.
 6.Added pretty report plugin for reporting purpose.Can refer index.html in targets folder to refer execution status

+Best Practices followed:

+1.Used Singleton Design Pattern.
+2.Used Page Object Model
+3.WebDriver intialisation is done in Init Class outside the code 4.Loaded the application url and chromedriver path from the properties file 5.Required testdata is passed from the Examples in feature.

+Able to complete the test successfully with all the scenarios